luisrodri97/TFM_Personalized_Routes/README.md

 1️⃣ _Dijkstra's algorithm_ is implemented to obtain the fastest route

 2️⃣ For all points conforming the route, all stabliments in a distance of _50 units_ from the longitude and latitude will be candidates to be added to the route.
-The pre-calculated csv file `city_relations` is used in this stage.
+The pre-calculated csv file `<city>_relations` in `Relations`' folder is used in this stage.

 3️⃣ Only those stabliments that belong to the categories of interest of the user will be taken into account.
 After this filter...